Laura Manley - Head Teacher & English

 Laura is the school's Head Teacher and teaches English Language and Literature.
 A key part of the school's leadership team, Laura is a passionate teacher, engaging students to do their very best.
 She lives on an organic farm in Ashburton.

-Ross is the founder and headteacher of TPS.
+Ross is the founder and Principal of TPS.
 Throughout his 20 years of teaching and training he has taught English, Maths, History, Religious Studies and Philosophy.
 Ross specialises in History and Philosophy and teaches both at KS3 and GCSE.
 He lives in Totnes with his wife, two lovely daughters and a puppy.

-Simon Bowley Geography
+Simon Bowley - Geography & Deputy Head Teacher

 Growing up in Africa and the Middle East provided wonderful opportunities to experience a wide variety of culture and landscapes and this inspired him to pursue geography at International Baccalaureate level and then to read the subject at the University of Bristol.
 Simon has a wealth of experience teaching geography at secondary level and was previously Head of Geography at Torquay Girls' Grammar School.
 He is able to now share his love of the outdoors with students by offering the Duke of Edinburgh Award Scheme at TPS.